-IEEE 802.1x authentication is disabled.
+Defaults IEEE 802.1x authentication is disabled, and the optional guest VLAN behavior is disabled.

-Release Modification
+Command History Release Modification

 12.2(25)FX This command was introduced.

-12.2(25)SEE The critical { eapol recovery delay milliseconds } keywords were added.
-The guest-vlan supplicant keyword was removed.
+12.2(25)SEE The critical {eapol recovery delay milliseconds} keywords were added.

-You must enable authentication, authorization, and accounting (AAA) and specify the authentication method list before globally enabling IEEE 802.1x authentication.
+Usage Guidelines You must enable authentication, authorization, and accounting (AAA) and specify the authentication method list before globally enabling IEEE 802.1x authentication.
 A method list describes the sequence and authentication methods to be used to authenticate a user.